UK regulator says Google and Apple hold 'vice-like' grip on consumers | Technology

 "Apple and Google have developed a vice-like grip over how we use mobile phones and we're concerned that it's causing millions of people across the UK to lose out," CMA Chief Executive Andrea Coscelli said.
 Chris Philp, the tech and digital economy minister, said Britain's "new pro-competition regime" would level the playing field between tech giants and smaller businesses.

 Apple says its ecosystems provide security and privacy, enabling businesses to sell goods and create jobs.
 "Apple believes in thriving and dynamic markets where innovation can flourish," it said.
-Google had no immediate comment.
+Google said Android provided people with more choice than any other mobile platform in deciding which apps and app stores they use.

+It said its ecosystem supported almost a quarter of a million jobs in Britain, and as a result of recent changes, 99% of developers qualified for a service fee of 15% or less.
+"We're committed to building thriving, open platforms that empower consumers and help developers succeed," it said.

-The CMA's report set out a range of options that could address the issues, including making it easier for users to switch between Apple's iOS and Google's Android phones without losing functionality or data.
+The CMA's report set out a range of options , including making it easier for users to switch between Apple's iOS and Google's Android phones without losing functionality or data.
 It is also looking at whether users could install apps through methods other than Apple's App Store or Google's Play Store.

-The CMA said it was already investigating other elements of Apple and Google's businesses, and said it would adopt a joined-up approach to these related cases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)